pvdz/preval/tests/cases/tofix/label_registry.md

 > Tofix > Label registry
 >
 > Remove this file after fixing it but the label registry needs a fixup
+> Why is the label still not eliminated here...?

 ## Input